 The Pickling Process

 This step of the leather tanning process is applicable only for chrome tanning.
-Chrome tanning agents are not soluble under the current PH level we are now.
-The process of pickling drops the chrome tanning PH to 2.
-Pickling will lower the PH of the collagen in the hide.
+Chrome tanning agents are not soluble under the current pH level at this stage, so the process of pickling drops the chrome tanning pH to 2 to lower the pH of the collagen in the hide.
 This will allow tanning agents to easily penetrate the hide.
+For vegetable leather, pickling is not necessary as the tanning can function at a higher or more basic pH level.

 The Main Tanning Process